 Summary

 Emigrating to Dubai offers many advantages and has rightly been so popular for years.
-In addition to taxes and a high level of security, Dubai also offers extensive infrastructure and has been attracting more and more families in recent years.
+In addition to taxes and a high level of security, Dubai also offers an extensive infrastructure and has been attracting more and more families in recent years.
 There are few requirements for emigration, the primary factor is money.
 If you have it, you can emigrate in just a few days.